badlydrawnrob/anki/README.md

 You can highlight any [`code string`](./source/docs/simple/index.md#-syntax-inline-code) with [basic highlighting](./source/docs/highlight/index.md#basic-syntax-highlighting), or go [full colour](./source/docs/highlight/index.md#full-syntax-highlighting) with Markdown and Pandoc.
 Our Breeze Dark theme is a modified version (not the one Pandoc uses).[^2]

+Next up, a quick tip on how to keep your Anki deck nice and organised ...

 ## Keep it simple, stupid!